-Alist of deployed core queues can be retrieved using the getQueueNames() method.
+Alist of deployed core queues can be retrieved using the getqueueNames() method.

-Core queues can be created or destroyed using the management operations createQueue() Or deployQueue() Or destroyQueue()) on the ActiveMQServerControl (with the ObjectName org.apache.activemq.artemis:type=Broker,brokerName= <broker name>,module=Core,serviceType=Server or the resource name core.server)

-createQueue will fail if the queue already exists while deployQueue will do nothing.
+Core queues can be created or destroyed using the management operations createQueue() or destroyQueue() or destroyQueue() on the ActiveMQServerControl (with the ObjectName org.apache.activemq.artemis:type=Broker,brokerName= createQueue will fail if the queue already exists while deployQueue will do nothing.